BlackHat-Magic/Palladia-Engine/README.md

 ## Overview

-The Asmadi Game Engine is a game engine using SDL3's GPU API to create 3D accelerated graphical applications with Vulkan (and soon hopefully WebGPU).
+The Asmadi Palladia Engine is a game engine using SDL3's GPU API to create 3D accelerated graphical applications with Vulkan (and soon hopefully WebGPU).
 I might add Metal support if I feel like it.

 ### Goals